-Spring quarter (late-March – early-June), I will be teaching Strategic Social Media.
+Spring quarter (early-April – early-June), I will be teaching Strategic Social Media.
 This class focuses on the “back end” of social media work: research and planning.

 Part 1: Listening/Monitoring, Competitor Analysis and Influencer Identification

-External research focused on what the conversations are (and who is having them) related to your organization.
+External research focused on the conversations related to your organization (and who is having them).